 Agriculture

 The Keystone-Odessa community desires to support the existing agricultural uses and ensure that development standards accommodate new agricultural uses.
 It seeks to do so through development regulations and mechanisms that support and expand existing and new agricultural uses including citrus, farming, ranching, and equestrian facilities.
-In order to achieve this outcome the following steps shall be taken:
+In order to achieve this outcome the following are recommended:

-regulations which permit individuals to build and maintain accessory structures for farm animals on agricultural-residential property will be refined to reflect the nature of the area as agricultural rather than suburban;
+regulations which permit individuals to build and maintain accessory structures for farm animals on agricultural-residential property to reflect the nature of the area as agricultural rather than suburban;

-the use of the greenbelt property tax exemption will be monitored to ensure that it is appropriately used on bona fide agricultural properties;
+the use of the greenbelt property tax exemption being monitored to ensure that it is appropriately used on bona fide agricultural properties;

-develop a plan to encourage preservation of open space as an asset to the community and provide tax relief to maintain open space to keep it that way;
+encourage preservation of open space as an asset to the community and provide tax relief to maintain open space to keep it that way;

-development regulations shall be designed that specifically allow for the creation of uses which compliment the community character such as riding stables, horse track support facilities, and equestrian facilities; and
+allow for the creation of uses which compliment the community character such as riding stables, horse track support facilities, and equestrian facilities; and

-review and revise land development regulations as needed to allow private barns on small agricultural properties, and other regulations (such that solid waste requirements are flexible enough to accommodate small land holders).
+allow private barns on small agricultural properties, and other regulations (such that solid waste requirements are flexible enough to accommodate small land holders).

 Commercial

+Keystone-Odessa Rural Activity Center

 The Keystone-Odessa community desires to have uses that are geared to serving the daily needs of area residents, in a scale and design that complements the character of the community.
-Currently there are approximately 267,000 square feet of commercial development approved and not built within the community planning area.
-It is the desire of the community to encourage transfer of development rights for some of this unbuilt commercial and direct new commercial to Gunn Highway and North Mobley Road.
+It is the desire of the community to encourage transfer of development rights for some of the currently approved unbuilt commercial within the community planning area and to direct new commercial to the intersection of Gunn Highway and North Mobley Road with the community plan boundary, and to other eligible receiving areas in Hillsborough County.

-The intersection at Gunn Highway and North Mobley Road has been recognized as a rural activity center by the community, and should be designed to serve the majority of the community’s daily shopping needs such as groceries, post office, animal supplies, etc. To ensure that the area is developed in compliance with the Keystone-Odessa Community Plan this area will be defined as an overlay district within the County’s land development code.
-The overlay district will iincorporates specific design guidelines that include:
+The intersection at Gunn Highway and North Mobley Road is recognized as a rural activity center by the community, and designed to serve the majority of the community’s daily shopping needs such as groceries, post office, animal supplies, etc. To ensure that the area is developed in compliance with the Keystone-Odessa Community Plan this area has been defined as an overlay district within the County’s land development code.
+The overlay district incorporates specific design guidelines that include:

 staggered building orientations, with interruptions in roof lines and structures;